Early Hammond / Hohman Avenue

 Broken Corner - Hammond, Indiana - Hohman Avenue

 Hohman Avenue - 1890 - Looking southwest from the Monon Railroad tracks toward Broken Corner and the future site of the Courthouse.
 The intersection in the middle of the picture is State Street.
 (Until 1930, this street was known as Indiana Street.)
 The large three story building at center-right is the site of the Indiana Hotel.
 A sign on this structure advertises "STOVES", a needed commodity for new homes.
 The house in the lower left has a wooden sidewalk covering the drainage ditch on the east side of Hohman Avenue.
 Some electrical lines have been installed and you can see horse drawn wagons using the dirt street.
 Two pedestrians stand in the middle of Hohman Avenue at the center of the picture.
-On the very extreme lower left, a woman stands outside at the right of the door waiting for a "coach".
+On the very extreme lower right (edge), a woman stands outside at the right of the door waiting for a "coach".
 For years, this location was known as a coach or bus stop.

 Some years later, after the woman was waiting for her "coach" in the 1890 photograph, buses continued to visit the same spot just north of the Indiana Hotel and the intersection of Hohman Avenue and State Street.
 The Greyhound Bus Station eventually ended up on State Street, halfway between Hohman Avenue and State Line.